 CRS in Central African Republic

 The crisis in the Central African Republic (CAR) continues.
 The conflict, which began in December 2012, escalated throughout 2014 and into 2015 forcing people to flee their homes and resulting in more than 750,000 internally displaced people country-wide.
-Today, while security has significantly improved overall and a new president elected , the conflict still active in certain parts of CAR, and more than half a million individuals remain displaced inside and outside the country.
+Today, while security has significantly improved overall and a new president has beenelected, the conflict is still active in certain parts of CAR and more than half a million individuals remain displaced inside and outside the country.

 CAR is relatively unknown to most of the world.
 Landlocked, with porous borders, frequent political coups and limited international trade, the country has not been able to develop its potential, despite having a wealth of natural resources and large amounts of arable land.
 CAR is currently ranked 180th of 187 countries on the United Nations Development Program's Human Development Index.
 Average life expectancy at birth is only 52.8 years.
 Children who do reach their fifth birthday have little chance of seeing the inside of a classroom or a functioning health center.
 Sustainable economic opportunities are scarce; even with access to a livelihood, insecurity and impassable roads reduce national commerce to a trickle.